Xeeynamo/ffxv/README.md

 7) Run the test and be 100% sure that it passes.
 8) Create a pull request :)

-Currently XmbAcceptanceTest and XmbEqualityTest passes, which guarantee that the XMB de/encoder is working fine!

-### XML to XMB performance

-Currently there is a performance issue converting from XML to XMB1, where equal elements are written more than once instead of using the ElementIndexTable to make the file smaller.
-The converted EXML are still readable from the game, but performance problems could arise (to confirm).

-The tests XmbOptimizationTest and XmbPerformanceTest will fail due to this mis-optimization of the XMB encoder.

 ### Tools

 The following tools are missing: